-Started by Mashozi (Gill) Holgate during the 23° 27’ Tropic of Capricorn expedition and in keeping with ‘using adventure to improve lives’, the Mashozi’s Rite to Sight campaign supplies poor-sighted, mostly elderly people in remote areas with reading glasses.
-It just takes a few minutes to conduct an eye test and find the right strength of spectacles, but the instant gratitude from the Rite to Sight recipients and the immediate difference it makes in their lives is always heart-warming.
+Started by the late Mashozi (Gill) Holgate during our round-the-world 23° 27’ Tropic of Capricorn expedition and in keeping with our theme of ‘using adventure to improve lives’, the Mashozi’s Rite to Sight campaign supplies poor-sighted, mostly elderly people in remote areas with reading glasses.
+It just takes a few minutes to conduct an eye test and find the right strength of spectacles, but the instant gratitude from Rite to Sight recipients and the immediate difference it makes in their lives is always heart-warming.

 “A simple pair of reading glasses – something we so take for granted.
 But for many in remote parts of Africa, these are unavailable or unaffordable.
 This is my favourite project that instantly improves the recipients’ quality of life.”

 Since the inception of the Mashozi’s Rite to Sight Campaign, the Kingsley Holgate Foundation has distributed over 218,700 pairs of spectacles.
 In addition, in 2019 we partnered with the non-profit medical association Doctors For Life and provided life-changing cataract operations to hundreds of people living in the vast and remote Zambezi River Delta in Mozambique.